acato-plugins/wp-rest-cache/readme.txt

 == Description ==

-Are you using the WordPress REST API and are you experiencing it to be slow?
+Are you facing speed issues, using the WordPress REST API?
 This plugin will allow WordPress to cache the responses of the REST API, making it much faster.

 This plugin offers: